DDT Calculator Guide: How to Calculate Perfect Water Temperature for Bread Baking

 Calculation:

-Example 2: With Sourdough Starter (Preferment)
+Example 2: Summer Sourdough with Starter

-- Target DDT: 25°C
+- Target DDT: 24°C (same target, different water!)

-- Room temperature: 22°C
+- Room temperature: 27°C (hot kitchen)

-- Flour temperature: 21°C
+- Flour temperature: 25°C

-- Friction factor (KitchenAid): 18°C
+- Friction factor (stand mixer): 8°C

-- Starter temperature: 24°C
+- Starter temperature: 26°C (warm from counter feeding)

 Calculation (4-factor formula):